 The course will be consisting of lectures and student presentations.
 The course will have 2 blocks: 1.
-Two consecutive days of lecture in the break (Nov 2 & 3).
-2. One full Saturday towards the end of the semester for student presentations (Dec 05).
+Two days of lecture in the break.
+2. One full day towards the end of the semester for student presentations.
+Please consult the course directory for the dates.